reidstidolph/128t-wireguard/README.md

 However you may run into a dependency conflict with 128T (`elfutils`).
 You can easily compile it from source using some slight modifications of this procedure: https://www.wireguard.com/compilation/

 #### 1- Install build dependencies
+Install build dependencies on a target 128T host.
 ```
 sudo yum install --enablerepo=updates kernel-devel-$(uname -r) pkgconfig "@Development Tools"
 ```

 #### 2- Grab the code
+Use `git` to download the code.
 ```
 git clone https://git.zx2c4.com/wireguard-linux-compat
 git clone https://git.zx2c4.com/wireguard-tools